 Cesaria Evora "Best Of RCA" (RCA/BMG, 1999)

-Cesaria Evora "Radio Mindelo" (Lusafrica/Columbia, 2008)
+Cesaria Evora "Radio Mindelo" (Lusafrica/Columbia Records, 2008)

-I have to confess, I have, over the years, gotten a bit sick of hearing Cape Verdean diva Cesaria Evora...
+I have to confess, for a time I had gotten a bit sick of hearing Cape Verdean diva Cesaria Evora...
 At coffee bars, in restaurants, and particularly in our own family, where gift copies of various albums have floated around for years now, and have been played at family occasions many, many, many times.
 It's not that I dislike Evora's music -- not at all! -- it's just that it's so rich and overpowering, like a chocolate mousse, that after a while a little bit goes a long, long way.
 That's why this new collection, documenting Evora's early years, is such a gem.
 She sounds new again -- she was new at the time, barely past her teens -- and the youth and fragility of her voice is an amazing contrast to the pathos and gravitas of her later years.
 Fans will definitely want to check this disc out.

 Other Media